I'm a member

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-POLICY GUIDELINESBilateral cochlear implantation should be considered only when it has been determined that the alternative of unilateral cochlear implant plus hearing aid in the contralateral ear will not result in a binaural benefit; i.e., in those patients with hearing loss of a magnitude where a hearing aid will not produce the required amplification.
+Bilateral cochlear implantation should be considered only when it has been determined that the alternative of unilateral cochlear implantation plus hearing aid in the contralateral ear will not result in a binaural benefit (i.e., in those patients with hearing loss of a magnitude where a hearing aid will not produce the required amplification).

 A post-cochlear implant rehabilitation program is necessary to achieve benefit from the cochlear implant.
 The rehabilitation program consists of 6 to 10 sessions that last approximately 2½ hours each.
 The rehabilitation program includes development of skills in understanding running speech, recognition of consonants and vowels, and tests of speech perception ability.

-Contraindications to cochlear implantation may include deafness due to lesions of the eighth cranial nerve or brain stem, chronic infections of the middle ear and mastoid cavity or tympanic membrane perforation.
-The absence of cochlear development as demonstrated on CT scans remains an absolute contraindication.
+Contraindications to cochlear implantation may include deafness due to lesions of the eighth cranial (acoustic) nerve, central auditory pathway, or brain stem, active or chronic infections of the external or middle ear; and mastoid cavity or tympanic membrane perforation.
+Cochlear ossification may prevent electrode insertion, and the absence of cochlear development as demonstrated on CT scans remains an absolute contraindication.

 POLICY HISTORY7/1992: Approved by Medical Policy Advisory Committee (MPAC)